jsbarre1/startup/notes.md

 ## HTML

 I thought it was cool how tables work and how it automatically adjust the table based on how much data you put in each row and table data row.

+## CSS
+I liked how tailwind was easy to style things but I used a lot of the same code over and over.
+I wonder how I could refactor the code and maybe put the styles in the index.css file to make the code more maintainable

+## React Part One
+So cool to not have to redo the header each time since it was taken over by components and the router.
+I also liked learing more about npm.

+## React Part Two
+In react part two I learned a lot about state and how we can use different hooks to manipulate it.
+Specifically useEffect was fun to use since it fires after the each render depending on the dependecy matrix of the useEffect.
+It was also cool to use conditional rendering for the router to grant access to someone when they are authenticated and remove access if they became not authenticated .